 - It may be claimed for an unrestricted number of tax years.

 - The annual maximum credit is lower, capped at $2000 per tax year.

 - It is not refundable if a student owes $0 in taxes for the year, unlike the American Opportunity Credit.

 - You may qualify for a student loan interest deduction.
 Students may deduct up to $2,500 in interest on qualified student loans per tax year.
 The student’s individual adjusted gross income must be under $85,000 annually and the student cannot be claimed as a dependent on someone else’s tax return.
 The student may take this deduction on their tax form whether they itemize their taxes or not.

 Always consult your tax advisor and/or accountant for specifics on deductions related to higher education.
 This blog is not to be considered tax advice.

 Questions about interpreting your Parenting Plan as it relates to paying for college?
-Call the attorneys at Jones Family Law Group, LLC to discuss your situation and needs.
-For questions, or to schedule a confidential consultation, call 314-449-8830.
+Contact Jones Family Law Group, LLC today for any questions or to set up a consultation.